SuperAoao/SuperAoao/README.md

 ## Hi there 👋

-I'm a C++ developer based in Beijing.
+I previously worked as a C++ Software Engineer in Beijing and am currently pursuing a Master of Computer Science (Advanced Entry) at the University of Sydney.

-- 🔭 I’m currently working on visual effects for space simulation projects.
-The picture below is a real-time render scene capture.
+- 🔭 The picture below is a real-time rendered scene from a space simulation program related to my work.
 Can you guess which constellation it is?

 ![image](https://github.com/SuperAoao/SuperAoao/blob/main/constellation.png))